Q: I just learned that I cannot ask the court to seal my convictions because I have more than one. Do I have any other options?

 A: If the governor grants you a full pardon, the governor will send you a copy of the “warrant of pardon.”
 The law also requires the warrant of pardon to be filed with the court where you were convicted.
 The governor also may grant you a conditional pardon requiring you to do certain things before the pardon is effective.
 For example, the governor may require you to pay any fines or costs that you still owe on the case.

 This "Law You Can Use"consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by attorney Joann Sahl of the University of Akron School of Law.
+It was prepared by Prof. Joann Sahl of the University of Akron School of Law.